stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-The application title in the window and instance configuration are updated similarly replacing the injected `@Value` parameters used previously.
+The demo application is refactored to use the new configuration properties replacing the injected `@Value` parameters used previously.

 ---